-

 Private Company

-Certain information concerning private companies is publicly accessible.
-This includes audited financial statements, constitutional documents such as the memorandum and articles of association, and key details about shareholders, directors, registered office(s) and share capital.
-Additionally, basic information regarding existing business security and registered intellectual property is available to the public.
-Furthermore, the Thai court system provides a database allowing the public to search for information on whether the target company is involved in any litigation proceedings.
+Additionally, basic information regarding existing business security and registered intellectual property is also available to the public.
+Furthermore, most Thai courts provide a database that allows the public to search whether the target company is involved in any litigation proceedings.

-Under Thai law, there is no requirement for target companies to disclose specific due diligence information to potential acquirers.
+There is no regulatory requirement under Thai law for a target company to disclose any specific due diligence information to potential acquirers.
 Typically, such disclosures are subject to negotiation on a case-by-case basis.

-For listed companies, in addition to the information mentioned above, they are statutorily obligated to disclose the following information, making it accessible to the public:
+For listed companies, in addition to the requirements mentioned above, they are statutorily obligated to disclose the following information, making it accessible to the public:

 - quarterly reviewed and annually audited financial statements in both Thai and English;